liborty/indxvec/README.md

 **Version 1.3.6** - Added `binary_find`.

-**Version 1.3.5** - Relaxed all trait parameters from Clone to Clone and replaced all implicit copying of T with explicit cloning.
+**Version 1.3.5** - Relaxed all trait parameters from Copy to Clone and replaced all implicit copying of T with explicit cloning.
 This means that the methods are now more generally applicable to any type T that has Clone implemented.
 As demonstrated in test `text()`.

 **Version 1.3.4** - Removed the custom F64 type and automatic custom conversions.
 Hashsort now again requires strictly numerical types convertible to f64 by standard means.
 Replaced this with new `keyindex` in trait `Vecops`.
 It is able to apply `hashsort_indexed` to any (user) type T, using custom closure `keyfn:fn(&T) -> f64` to generate f64 keys.
 This is more easily extensible and not nearly so verbose.